Book Now

 Since retiring from football in 2015, he has built a successful career as a TV commentator, while also getting involved in a number of start-ups.
 He is an investor in businesses including fintechs Sokin and Yonder, delivery platform DeliveryApp and social media site WeAre8.

-Thirty finalists appeared on stage, each given just a few minutes to pitch and impress the a panel of judges in front of a live audience of hundreds.
+Thirty finalists appeared on stage, each given just a few minutes to pitch and impress a panel of judges in front of a live audience of hundreds.
 The overall winner walks away with a £200,000 cash prize, while the 10 runners-up receive £20,000 each, as well as support from Alibaba.com to grow their business.

 Ferdinand's advice to those looking for investment is to go in with confidence and belief in your idea.